Seasons in the sunset - A seventy (+3) year old looks ahead and back

 I went to Lehigh.
 Good school, but no Lehigh Club in NY, that I knew of.

-When Harold wasn't talking lunch or squash at The Club he was discussing a report that he was writing about the “cash and carry” business.
+When Harold wasn't talking lunch or squash at The Harvard Club he was discussing a report that he was writing about the “cash and carry” business.
 I could see that this was Harold’s specialty – cash and carry.
 Wasn’t all business with products “cash and carry?”
 What was the alternative?
 Charge and carry - or ship maybe.
 See what I mean, when I say I didn’t know much about business?
 Well, it wouldn’t have taken a rocket scientist to guess that “cash and carry” meant pay cash and physically carry it out.
 No backlog of charges.
 No shipping.
 Still the phrase paralyzed me the way receivables and payables disarmed me, to say nothing of those computer terms like link editor or core dump.
 OK, don’t ask.
 I couldn’t understand why a “cash and carry” business needed an expert consultant – but who was I to question what PMM was doing.

 Two Phones at Once